mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 - Video playback has a high battery drain
 - Unmounting the SD card while Pegasus is running may force close it
 - If you're launching a memory-intensive application, the Android OS may decide to close Pegasus
-- Shutdown and reboot are not avaliable due to Android restrictions
+- Shutdown and reboot are not available due to Android restrictions